-Beyond basic obedience training, there are also plenty fun games for dogs that will be cognitively stimulating on top of being entertaining–for both of you!
+Beyond basic obedience training, there are also plenty of fun games for dogs and interactive dog toys that will be cognitively stimulating on top of being entertaining — for both of you!
 Read on to learn about several games and activities that will greatly benefit your dog.

 Teach your dog to give you eye contact.
 Hold a treat to your forehead or by your eye and ask your dog to look at you.
 Gradually fade the food to use a hand signal and a verbal command to ask your dog to look at you.
 Not only does this basic behavior help you get your dog’s attention when he is distracted, but eye contact also triggers a release of oxytocin in both you and your dog.
 Oxytocin is the hormone for attachment between parent and child.
 Scientists call these “eye hugs.”